mccartney/fxyt/README.md

 encoded input code embedded in it from the address bar of the web browser in order to share it with others.
-When the recipient of the URL opens it with their web browser, the implementation reads the code embedded in the URL, decodes it, and executes it.
+When the recipient of the URL opens it with their web browser, the implementation reads the code embedded in the URL, decodes it and executes it.

 FAQ